 Capitol • website • 04 384 2855

-A compact, slick bistro offering dining at the finer end of things but in a typical, laid-back and relaxed Wellington way.
-The seasonal dishes tend to be smaller in size but ooze perfection and passion – and I highly recommend the fish of the day with lentils, shaved fennel, cress and cherry tomatoes or one of the pasta dishes, all of which have been fantastic.
-Also, I can’t help but order a selection of appetizers too; including the fried squid with aioli, which in my books, is the best in Wellington.
+Capitol is a compact, slick bistro offering dining at the finer end of things but in a typical, laid-back and relaxed Wellington way.
+The seasonal dishes tend to be smaller in size but ooze perfection and passion.
+I highly recommend the fish of the day with lentils, shaved fennel, cress and cherry tomatoes.
+The pasta dishes are also fantastic.
+I can’t help but order a selection of appetizers too; including the fried squid with aioli, the best in Wellington.

 Nikau Gallery Cafe • website • 04 801 4168

+Another top Wellington cafe.
 The bright, upbeat hangout of Nikau within the City Art Gallery is a Wellington favourite for brunch and lunch.
-The service is always excellent, the staff are friendly and the food is absolutely incredible – in particular, the kedgeree with house smoked fish, which is one of my favourite Wellington meals, as well as the panfried halloumi, lemon and grilled bread.
+They offer excellent service, the staff are friendly and the food is absolutely incredible.
+In particular, the kedgeree with house smoked fish, which is one of my favourite Wellington meals.
+As well as the panfried halloumi, lemon and grilled bread.
 The perfect spot to relax indoors or outdoors with a newspaper, a beautifully made coffee and a bite to eat.

 Cicio Cacio Osteria • website • 04 380 1100

-In the suburb of Newtown, Cicio Cacio Osteria is a real hidden gem – quite literally hidden down the end of an alleyway, by Moon 1 Bar.
+In the suburb of Newtown, Cicio Cacio Osteria is a real hidden gem.
+It’s quite literally hidden down the end of an alleyway, by Moon 1 Bar.
 However, it’s worth finding as the Roman and Southern Italy dishes served up are highly rated.
-The surroundings are truly unique; Swiss chalet style built in rimu wood, providing a charming and cozy ambience, the service is nothing short of top class and the food is a labour of love.
+The surroundings are truly unique; Swiss chalet style built in rimu wood.
+They provide a charming and cozy ambience, the service is nothing short of top class and the food is a labour of love.
 If you’re looking for a top dining experience, you can’t go far wrong with Cicio Cacio Osteria.

 The craftsmanship and passion of these incredible pizza places is clear to see and more importantly, very clear to taste.